salmiakki/prpr/README.md

                         the end date (YYYY-MM-DD)

 download:
-  -d, --download
+  -d [{one,all,interactive}], --download [{one,all,interactive}]
+                        download mode
+                                    one: first by deadline,
+                                    interactive: a single
+                                    all: all, duh
-  --head                download with visible browser window (default is headless, i.e. the window is hidden) -i, --interactive     choose which homework to download interactively
+  --head                download with visible browser window (default is headless, i.e. the window is hidden) -i, --interactive     choose which homework to download interactively (deprecated)

 process:
   --post-process